C Programming Language 'Has Completed a Comeback' - Slashdot

 Re: (Score:2)

+just as no one is seriously going to try to use Javascript in an embedded microprocessor

+I draw your attention to JerryScript, developed by Samsung as a lightweight JavaScript interpreter specifically designed for running in embedded microprocessors.

-The language stack is sorted out (Score:2)
+The language stack is sorted out (Score:3)

 I consider this the transition to a more stable period.
 For some time it was unclear how functions would be split between programming languages.
 All kind of ideas were in the room, with interesting new contenders.
 Still the programming community decided that the areas covered by Java, Javascript, C, Python are well distributed in the way in which they are and that "good enough is still good".

 C# (competitor to C++ and Java in my eyes) seems to be dying.
-Swift doenst take over from objective C as fast as that
+Swift doenst take over from objective C as fast as that one is going down.
+So for low-level languages nothing else is left.
+OOP and Data Architectures are firmly in the hand of Java, which has a very small overlap and a very good synergy with C. Python coesists in other areas, and hurts neither of he two languages.

+So in some sense: the war is over and java, (C+C++), python, Javascript have won for now.

-C is still king, thank Engineering Schools (Score:2)
+C is still king, thank Engineering Schools (Score:5, Interesting)

 Everything on planet freaking earth has firmware in it now and guess what compiler makes the smallest binaries that can talk to hardware?